Writer at typewriter as metaphor for writing goal statements

 Experience has shown that as soon as you start mixing targets with broad objectives, the focus shifts to discuss the size of the target, taking focus off the objective and our reason for wanting to achieve it.

-Once you have read this post (How to write a goal statement) and are ready to set targets, try the ROKET-DS approach for a field-tested approach to setting effective targets and key results.
+Once you have read this post (How to write goal statements) and are ready to set targets, try the ROKET-DS approach for a field-tested approach to setting effective targets and key results.

 If you are writing goal statements for an 'ideal future', you can test it/them by asking the simple question 'could we achieve that goal (or those goals) but still have problems?'.
 If the answer to that question is 'yes' then your goal statement(s) is/are incomplete.